 RESEARCH ENVIRONMENT.
 The student will join the CDT in Wind and Marine Energy Systems and Structures, which is jointly led by the Universities of Edinburgh, Oxford and Strathclyde.
 As part of the CDT, the student will attend specialist courses from October to February and will start the research project from February.
 She/he will be based within the Institute for Energy Systems (IES) of the School of Engineering at the University of Edinburgh.
 IES is a world-leading multi-disciplinary research institute with a strong focus on offshore renewable energy.
 It includes more than 20 staff, 20 PDRAs and 50 PhD students.
 Between 2003 and 2018, IES has hosted the UK Centre for Marine Energy Research (UKCMER) and since 2017 it hosts the Centre for Advanced Materials for Marine Energy Generation (CAMREG).
 This PhD project bridges the two centers and complements one of the two SUPERGEN Marine projects on unsteady hydrodynamics of tidal turbines led by IES (FloWTurb, EP/N021487/1).
 IES is the founder and chair of the Ocean Energy Group within the European Energy Research Alliance, which will provide international links and accelerate the impact of the project.

 The student will join the Vortex Interaction Collaboratory (VOILAb), whose research in vortex-dominated flow is internationally renowned.
-The group, led by Ignazio Maria Viola, is made of six PhD students and two postdocs, including CDT students G. Pisetta and A. Pavar.
+The group, led by Ignazio Maria Viola, is made of about six PhD students and four postdocs, including CDT students G. Pisetta and A. Pavar.
+Previous work on morphing blades at VOILAb underpinned a £1.1M project funded by the EPSRC and in collaborations with seven world-leading companies in the wind and tidal energy sector.
+The student will work in close collaborations with two postdocs funded by this grant.

 NOTES ON APPLYING